cneluhena/Patient-Management-System/README.md

 ### 5. Service Discovery
 Implements the Eureka Server for service registration and discovery, enabling microservices to locate and communicate with each other dynamically.

+### 6. API Gateway
+Acts as a single entry point for all client requests, routing them to appropriate microservices.
+Handles cross-cutting concerns like authentication, logging, and load balancing.

 ## Technology Stack

 ### Backend
-- Java 17+
+- Java 21+
-- Spring Boot 3.x
+- Spring Boot 3.4.12
 - Spring Cloud (Eureka, Gateway)
 - Spring Data JPA
 - Spring Security with OAuth 2.0
 - Keycloak (Identity Management)
-- MySQL Database
+- PostgreSQL Database
 - Apache Kafka (Event Streaming)
 - Maven